 Should a medical emergency occur while your pet is in our care, we will take steps to seek emergency veterinary assistance.
 If your pet has pre-existing medical conditions, we may ask to consult with your vet before rendering services.
 If your pet is too difficult or is simply too fragile to be groomed in a non-veterinary capacity, we will recommend that you seek services at a veterinary grooming facility out of an abundance of caution.

 Because of the nature of our work, refunds are not typically an option once service is rendered.
 We make sure to communicate with you regarding your pet’s condition and any changes that have to be made in the process of a grooming appointment.
 If there are severe issues (uncooperative dog, incomplete paperwork, medical concern) we will not proceed with a groom and will ask for you to retrieve your pet.
 This is how we make our living and time is the most valuable asset in our industry.

 One of the most common complaints that occurs from owners is when groomers encounter a matted dog.
-The only economical and humane solution for a severe matting is a close shave of the dog, and that means there is essentially no chance of styling or saving the existing coat.
+Often, the only economical and humane solution for a severe matting is a close shave of the dog, and that means there is essentially no chance of styling or saving the existing coat.
 You will be informed of this if your dog’s coat is not in a condition that can be safely groomed.
-This process still requires time from the groomer to complete and you will be charged for a grooming service.
+This process still requires time from the groomer to complete and you will be charged for grooming service.